KumarDevvrat/blog/content/posts/fresh-start-from-failure.md

 Back in the day and I can't recollect how far in the timeline, I dreamt of being the world's best programmer.
 Those were the days when
 I used to day dream about hacking DOS systems using some form of assembly language.
-I remember when I saw a book titled "Xtreme Programming", I imagined it to be some niche high-skilled form of programming -- the ones that only demigods knew of
+I remember when I saw a book titled ["Extreme Programming"](https://en.wikipedia.org/wiki/Extreme_programming), I imagined it to be some niche high-skilled form of programming -- the ones that only demigods knew of

 Fast forward, almost 12-15 odd years, I feel like I am starting fresh in the original journey that I had set out to conquer.
 In between these odd years, I worked at an analytics company, tried to do my own startup, ran a large food tech company albeit with many hiccups, then worked at software robotics company